 I am now working on a new teen novel called "What Lies Beneath"

-*UPDATE* The new story is done and I am almost through the first rewrite.
-I expect to have it completed sometime early 2018.
+*UPDATE* The new story is done and I am finished the first rewrite.
+I expect to have it completed and ready for submission sometime in 2018.

 Thanks for reading and stay tuned for more updates...